Choroid Plexus Carcinoma

 Where is the choroid plexus located?

-In the ventricles of the brain.
+In the ventricles of the brain, which produce cerebrospinal fluid.

-What are the symptoms of choroid plexus carcinoma?
+What are the symptoms of Choroid plexus carcinoma?

-How is choroid plexus carcinoma diagnosed?
+How common is Choroid plexus carcinoma?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.